Adding an Organization to Wikidata

 • number of volunteers (P6125)

-There are many other interesting details that can be provided.
-Particularly about active people such as management, chairpersons, and founders.
-However, only people who already have a Wikidata entry can be added.
-Often, the person must first be created, which makes the task quite time-consuming.
+There are a whole range of other interesting details that can be provided.
+Particularly regarding active people such as management, chairpersons, founders.
+However, only people who have their own Wikidata entry can be specified.
+Often the person must first be created, which makes the task quite labor-intensive.

 Part of an organizational network.
-For example, Amnesty International Germany is part of Amnesty International.
+For example, Amnesty International Germany has the parent organization of Amnesty International.

 • member of (P463)